saulova/ts-dipend/README.md

 ## Features

 - **Interface-based Dependency Injection**: Use TypeScript interfaces as references for dependencies, ensuring strong type safety.
+- **Mapped Dependencies**: Register and resolve multiple implementations of the same interface by key.
+This allows you to map different behaviors or strategies to specific identifiers and retrieve them dynamically at runtime based on context.
 - **Singleton and Transient Support**: Easily configure lifetime scopes for your services.
 - **Minimal Setup**: Get started quickly with a simple CLI.
 - **Easy to Extend**: Open and flexible architecture.